CarlosAMolina/logs-analyzer/README.md

 Create a virtual environment, activate it and install the `requirements.txt` file.

+#### Angular requirements

+Install the Angular requirements.

 ## How it works

+There are some Bash scripts to analyze a log file, the main project that provides the user interface runs on Python and does not need the Bash scripts.

+To work with the user interface, you must run:

+- API
+- Frontend

 ### Work with Bash scripts